Policy and Global Affairs at The National Academies

 Cleaning Up Sites Contaminated with Radioactive Materials: International Workshop Proceedings (January 2009)

 This publication features papers presented at the Workshop on Cleaning Up Sites Contaminated with Radioactive Materials, held in Moscow in June 2007.
 This activity was organized by the National Academies in cooperation with the Russian Academy of Sciences and with funding provided by the Russell Family Foundation.
 The workshop was designed to promote exchanges of information on specific contaminated sites in Russia and elsewhere and to stimulate greater attention to the severity of the problems and the urgent need to clean up sites of concern to the local and international communities.
-(Development, Security, and Cooperation (DSC))

 Future of the Nuclear Security Environment in 2015: Proceedings (January 2009)

 The U.S. National Academies (NAS) and the Russian Academy of Sciences (RAS), building on a foundation of years of interacademy cooperation, conducted a joint project to identify U.S. and Russian views on what the international nuclear security environment will be in 2015, what challenges may arise from that environment, and what options the U.S. and Russia have in partnering to address those challenges.
-The project’s discussions were developed and expanded upon during a two-day public workshop held at the International Atomic Energy Agency in November 2007.
+The project's discussions were developed and expanded upon during a two-day public workshop held at the International Atomic Energy Agency in November 2007.
 A key aspect of that partnership may be cooperation in third countries where both the U.S. and Russia can draw on their experiences over the last decade of non-proliferation cooperation.
 More broadly, the following issues analyzed over the course of this RAS-NAS project included: safety and security culture, materials protection, control and accounting (MPC&A) best practices, sustainability, nuclear forensics, public-private partnerships, and the expansion of nuclear energy.
-(Committee on International Security and Arms Control (CISAC))

 Internationalization of the Nuclear Fuel Cycle: Goals, Strategies, and Challenges (January 2009)

-book icon Read online free sale icon Buy the book
+book icon Read online free sale icon Buy the book or Download the Free PDF

 English-Chinese, Chinese-English Nuclear Security Glossary (2008)

-book icon Read online free page icon Download the report brief (PDF) screen View the online version sale icon Buy the book
+book icon Read online free page icon Download the report brief (PDF) screen View the online version sale icon Buy the book or Download the Free PDF

 Setting the Stage for International Spent Nuclear Fuel Storage Facilities: International Workshop Proceedings (2008)

-book icon Read online free sale icon Buy the book
+book icon Read online free sale icon Buy the book or Download the Free PDF

 This publication is a collection of papers presented at the Workshop on Setting the Stage for International Spent Nuclear Fuel Storage Facilities, held Vienna in June 2005, as well as a second session held in Washington, D.C., in October 2005.
 This activity was organized by the National Academies in cooperation with the Russian Academy of Sciences and with funding provided by the Russell Family Foundation.
 Papers included in these proceedings cover international monitoring at a proposed Russian spent fuel storage facility, transportation requirements, liability and insurance concerns, and the status of Russian legislation important in locating and operating such a facility.
-(Development, Security, and Cooperation (DSC))
+Development, Security, and Cooperation (DSC)

 cover image